Skip Navigation

 • Interior, department keys are controlled by your Department/Building Key Manager.

-• Only the department designee, Key Coordinator, completes the online Key Request.
+• Only the department designee completes the online Key Request.

 • Key Requests processed by 12:00 noon, will generally be available at University Police after Noon on the following business day.

-• As Facilities Management and Planning installs card access on selected exterior doors to a facility, after hour access can only be granted through card access using your NCard.
+• After hour access can only be granted through card access using your NCard.

 • Buildings will have pre-determined hours of operation.
 Deans/Directors are authorized to request or approve exceptions to building security to those students and employees with needs for accessing the building outside of normal hours of operation.

-• Once the request is received, the recipient will be notified by email that the request has been approved and you NCard has been activated for door access to the requested spaces.
+• Once the request is received, the recipient will be notified by email that the request has been approved.

 • The Key Manager designated by the Dean/Director approves requests for interior doors controlled by the Department.